 If the complainant is still dissatisfied with the decision they then have the right to refer the matter to the Stage 2 Deciding Officer to consider the matter under dispute.
-The Stage 2 Deciding Officer is Mike Allen, of the London Pension Funds Authority (LPFA).
+The Stage 2 Deciding Officer is David Veale, Assistant Director of HR, Ealing Council.